 Sample Questions From the "AP Course and Exam Description"

-The AP Course and Exam description for AP Language and Composition includes 50 sample multiple-choice questions.
-This is actually only two questions short of a complete multiple choice section, so this a pretty sizable collection of questions to add to your practice bank.
+The current AP Course and Exam description for AP Language and Composition includes 17 sample multiple-choice questions.

 Better get a safe so you can put it in the bank!